What are use classes?

 Uses that don’t fall within a specific class under the legislation are referred to as ‘sui generis’.

-Once a use class has been assigned, only the types of business that fall within that particular use class can operate on the premises.
-Before a new type of business is allowed to operate on the premises, the use class must be changed and this involves obtaining planning permission.
+Once a use class has been assigned, only the types of businesses whose functions that fall within that particular use class can operate on the premises.

-Businesses renting a property will usually find restrictions in the lease which refer to the use classes and associated permitted uses of the premises.
-However, restrictions under the lease may well be different to use classes (especially since use classes change over time) so it's important for businesses to understand both their obligations under the lease and under the local planning law.
-Although a new permitted use can be negotiated with a landlord, it may also require planning permission, and vice-versa.
+Restrictions under the lease may be different to (eg additional to) those imposed by use classes (especially since use classes change over time), so businesses should understand both their obligations under the lease and under the local planning law.

-Will I need to get a licence?
+Will I need to get a licence to operate on commercial premises?

 To carry out certain types of activity on a premise will additionally require a licence (separate to use classes).
 Examples include: